12 Best Things To Do In Connemara, Ireland

 4. Dog’s Bay Beach

 While Ireland may not be the first destination that springs to mind when you’re looking to head to the beach but don’t be hasty to dismiss it.
-Dog’s Bay beach, located only a few kilometres north of the village of Roundstone, is one of the most beautiful and untouched beaches in Ireland.
+Dog’s Bay Beach, located only a few kilometres north of the village of Roundstone, is one of the most beautiful and untouched beaches in Ireland.

 The soft white sand and strikingly blue water will make you feel as if you are in the tropics and it’s only when the chilly temperatures hit you will you remember that you’re actually in Ireland.

 There is a car park close to the beach, so the amount of walking to get to the beach is minimal.
 It is, however, remote enough that you very well might get it all to yourself.
-A visit to Dog’s Bay beach is undoubtedly one of the best things do in Connemara.

 5. Kylemore Castle/Abbey

 Ireland has no shortage of castles to visit and the Connemara peninsula is no exception.
 One of the best castles to visit is Kylemore, which is located only about five kilometres east of the village of Letterfrack.
-Originally built in 1868 by a wealthy businessman and politician, it was turned into an abbey in the 1920s and it is still functioning today.

 There are also immaculately kept Victorian walled gardens and a restaurant and tearoom.
 It is a popular attraction among day-trippers from Galway, so if you would like to visit this castle, is it advisable to arrive a bit earlier in the day in order to avoid the tourist crowds.

-A full price entry ticket costs €11.70 for adults and €8.10 for students with a valid ID.
-It is worth noting that you till save 10% on the ticket price if you book online in advance.
+A full-price entry ticket costs €17 for adults and €13.50 for students with a valid ID.

 Kylemore Abbey